jbottigliero/2024-05-basic/README.md

 # 2024-05-basic

-Deep Dive : Creating a Basic Application with the Globus JavaScript SDK
+An example repository used during "Deep Dive : Creating a Basic Application with the Globus JavaScript SDK".